timgws/kvm-switch/README.md

 ## What is Fence?
 Fence allows you to automate switching hardware devices when the mouse moves to the edge of the screen.
-The functionality is similar to Synergy, but we don't pass through mouse clicks and key presses (yet?).
+The functionality is similar to Synergy, but we don't pass through mouse clicks and key presses.

 Sometimes also known as 'Glide and Switch', the Fence client runs on each PC connected to external devices through the Fence server.
 When the mouse moves to the edge of the screen, the client tells